espocrm/documentation/docs/development/api-search-params.md

 *String*

 A primary filter.
-Primary filters are usualy defined in *Select Manager* class.
+Primary filters are usually defined in *Select Manager* class.

 ### boolFilterList